I Feel Love: Patrick Cowley remix

-In 1978, disco and Hi-NRG DJ Patrick Cowley created a 15:43 remix of "I Feel Love" which became a popular "underground classic", available only for members of the Disconet remix service.
+In 1978, American disco and Hi-NRG DJ Patrick Cowley created a 15:43 remix of "I Feel Love" which became a popular "underground classic", available only for members of the Disconet remix service.
 Cowley used loops to keep the bass-line going for extended passages of overdubbed effects and synthesiser parts.

 In mid-1980, Cowley's mix was released with the title "I Feel Love / I Feel Megalove" and subtitle "The Patrick Cowley MegaMix", but only on a limited vinyl pressing by the DJ-only subscription service Disconet.
 Since this pressing was not available to the general public for commercial sale, it became highly sought after by collectors.
-In 1982, it was released as a 12" single in the UK market by Casablanca, backed with an 8-minute edited version.
+In 1982, it was released as a 12-inch single in the UK market by Casablanca, backed with an 8-minute edited version.
 With this wider release, "I Feel Love" became a dance floor hit again, five years after its debut.
-A further-edited 7" single reached number 21 on the UK Singles Chart.
+A further-edited 7-inch single reached number 21 on the UK Singles Chart.

 The Patrick Cowley mix was out of print until it was released on the bonus disc of the 2003 UK edition of The Journey: The Very Best of Donna Summer and the Ben Liebrand compilation album Grand 12-Inches.
 It also exists on the 2013 double disc I Feel Love: The Collection.

 1995 and 2013 remixes

 Following 1993's The Donna Summer Anthology and 1994's Endless Summer: Greatest Hits, both released by PolyGram, "I Feel Love" was re-released on the PolyGram sublabel Manifesto in a newly remixed form as a single in 1995, including mixes by Masters at Work and production duo Rollo & Sister Bliss of UK electronic group Faithless – and also new vocals by Summer.
 The single became a UK number 8 hit, the second time the song had entered the Top 10, and the '95 Radio Edit was later included as a bonus track on PolyGram France's version of the Endless Summer compilation.
 The 1995 release also peaked at number 80 in Australia.

-In 2013, a remix by Dutch DJ Afrojack was released together with remixes by other DJs of other Donna Summer songs.
+In 2013, a remix by Dutch DJ Afrojack was released together with remixes by other DJs of other Donna Summer songs on the remix album Love to Love You Donna.